dhis2/training-docs/content/android/lg_analytics.md

 2. Navigate to Analytics > TEI and click on "Add TEI Analytics".

-3. Fill in the information for the TEI analytics:
+3. Fill out the form with the information for the TEI analytics:
     - Program: the program assigned to your user.
     - Program stage: the "Immunization" program stage (the only one in the list as it only shows repeatable stages).
     - Analytics chart title: choose a title for your table.